-View of the town of Kastron in Sifnos - credits: Aerial - motion/Shutterstock.com
+Breathtaking view of the town of Kastron in Sifnos, Greece - credits: Aerial - motion/Shutterstock.com

-In the settlement of Kastron, you can also find the small archaeological museum of the island with many impressive artefacts reflecting the vast history of ancient and medieval Sifnos.
+In the settlement of Kastron, you can also find the small archaeological museum of the island with many impressive artifacts reflecting the vast history of ancient and medieval Sifnos.

 Apollonia and Artemonas

-Originally two separate villages but today almost united, the neighbouring settlements of Apollonia and Artemonas are named after the divine twins Apollo and Artemis.
-The churches of Panagia Yeranofiora and Panagia Kokhi stand on top of the ancient temples of Apollo and Artemis respectively.
+Originally two separate villages but today almost united, the neighboring settlements of Apollonia and Artemonas are named after the divine twins, Apollo and Artemis.
+The churches of Panagia Yeranofiora and Panagia Kokhi stand on top of the ancient temples of Apollo and Artemis, respectively.

 Return to Kamares

-Kamares Beach in Sifnos - credits: Milan Gonda/Shutterstock.com
+The sandy beach of Kamares in Sifnos, Greece - credits: Milan Gonda/Shutterstock.com

 What to do on Sifnos